 5 Signs You Have a Pool Leak

-There’s nothing that quite brings the relief to a scorching Arizona summer quite like taking a dip in the pool.
+There’s nothing that brings relief to a scorching Arizona summer quite like taking a dip in the pool.
 According to a recent poll taken by Realtor.com, over 45% of Arizona homeowners have their own pool.
-With summer temperatures that climb into the 100s having access to a pool is almost a must.
+With summer temperatures that climb into the 100s, having access to a pool is almost a must.
 Arizona residents utilize their pools for longer periods of time as the hot summer months span much longer than most places.
-As you use your pool, if you notice the pool is losing water you could have a leak in your pool.
+As you use your pool, if you notice the pool is losing water, you could have a leak in your pool.
 While evaporation from the Arizona sun is normal and children often splash water around, it can be difficult to figure out the exact cause for a lowered water level.
-Here are 5 signs you can use to determine if your pool has a leak.
+Luckily, there are some signs that may help you determine whether your pool is leaking.
+So without further delay, here are 5 signs you have a pool leak.

 If you see a puddle of water near your pool and it hasn’t rained in some time or no one has gone swimming, this is a sure-tell sign of a pool leak.
-If you stand by your pool make sure you feel the nearby grass.
+Check by your pool pump for standing water as well.
+And if you stand by your pool, make sure you feel the nearby grass.
 If the grass feels mushy or uneven, this is a sign of an underground leak.
 Either way, these are key indicators that you could have a pool leak and you should contact your local pool leak detection company as soon as possible.

 Fluctuating Chemical Levels